 REQUIREMENTS FOR COMPANY MANAGEMENT WHEN SETTING UP A COMPLIANCE FUNCTION

-There is no discretion when it comes to compliance with legal provisions.
-They must be complied with without reservation.
+There is no room for discretion in complying with statutory provisions.
+These must be complied with without any ifs or buts.
 These are binding decisions.

 • Organizational requirements

-• Requirements for monitoring and control
+• Monitoring and control requirements

-• Requirements for investigations and research
+• Requirements for investigations and inquiries

 Summary and outlook

-[1] OLG DÜSSELDORF, November 12, 1998
+[1] OLG DÜSSELDORF, 12.11.1998

 About the author